 Where is Naples?

-Located between Belmont Shore and the Long Beach Marina are the lovely islands that make up Naples.
+Located between Belmont Shore and the Long Beach Marina are the lovely islands that make Naples.
 The neighborhood consists of three islands along Alamitos Bay, which are divided by enticing canals that lead to the open bay.

 History of Naples

-Though Naples is now a highly sought after place to live, it once took a lot of convincing to get people to move to the islands.
+Though Naples is now a highly sought-after place to live, it once took a lot of convincing to get people to move to the islands.
 In 1903, A.M.
 Parson and his son began plotting a path to build Naples into a resort village reminiscent of an Italian village.
-However, the area was considered a swampland, known for flooding, and was therefore difficult to build on.
+However, the area was considered a swampland known for flooding and was, therefore, difficult to build on.

 In an effort to showcase the beauty of the islands, Naples was one of the stops on the Triangle Trolley Trip excursion that began in Los Angeles.
 Passengers were transported by the Pacific Electric Red Trolley Cars to this small community of romantic canals.
 Eventually, enough people became mesmerized by the area and started investing in the land, despite the fact that it was considered a risky investment.
 At that time, people may have paid $900 bucks for land that’s now worth millions.